kaapstorm/samuel/the_story_of_the_wandering_jew.rst

 assistance of a man.

 John and Marica had never had children, and Marcia meant everything to John.
-Despite his friendship with Samuel and Isaac, after Marvia's death John pined to be with her gain.
+Despite his friendship with Samuel and Isaac, after Marcia's death John pined to be with her gain.
 He died one cold winter night two years later.